demisto/content/Packs/Tenable_sc/Integrations/Tenable_sc/README.md

 ### tenable-sc-get-scan-report

 ***
-Requires security manager authentication.
+Requires security manager role.
 Get a single report with Tenable.sc scan results.
+In case of `Importstatus = Error` (The results import wasn't finished), the vulnerabilities section will not be added to the results.

 #### Base Command